THE SALES ARE ON FOR SIX WEEKS!

 But let us not forget (and you can be sure that after our first year here we never will), that the city is also CLOSED in August.
 Yes folks, you will find very few independent shops open in this town during the 8th month of the year and some are even closed from the end of July.
 Why?
 Because everyone is on a well deserved HOLIDAY!
-Admittedly the sales will not be on, but it’s worth knowing!
+So don’t leave your sale shopping too late!
+Luckily the sales ends August 1.

 So now you are forewarned and prepared for the shopping in Paris challenges that lie ahead.
 All that remains for you to do is plan which part of town you want to head to, make a list of things you really need or not!
 Grab your wallet and make a dash for it.
 Bon Courage!

 If you liked this post please like it and comment.
 Subscribe to our newsletter and follow us on our social media platforms – Facebook, Instagram, Pinterest and Twitter.
 More news coming soon.